 The chevron and herringbone tile patterns allow you to add a twist in your design when you might otherwise choose the running bond design.
 This is a great option for smaller kitchens, as these patterns have widening angles that visually expand your floorspace and lead you toward a focal point or along your room’s intended movement.

 Octagon and Dot Tile Pattern

 The octagon and dot tile pattern has been a favorite since even before the Victorian era.
 The white octagon and black dot (diamond) combination is timeless.
 Play with the colors of your tile by reversing the dominant color for a more contemporary look or add colored grout for an ultra-modern trend.

-For more help finding the right ceramic tile pattern for your kitchen flooring, download our template of tile schematics.
+For more help finding the right ceramic tile pattern for your kitchen flooring, download our template of tile layout patterns.

-Now enjoy our inspirational galleries to consider different tile shapes, colors, and textures; read our blogs on hot and cool kitchen flooring tile trends; download our free Field Guide to Tile; and use our schematic templates to create a unique flooring plan that matches your dream kitchen design style and your lifestyle needs.
+Now enjoy our inspirational galleries to consider different tile shapes, colors, and textures; read our blogs on hot and cool kitchen flooring tile trends; download our free Field Guide to Tile; and use our tile layout pattern templates to create a unique flooring plan that matches your dream kitchen design style and your lifestyle needs.